Krishnanarale/TodoApp/README.md

 # TodoApp
-This is application has designed in Node js (Express js).
+This is application has developed in Node js (Express js).

-Technologies used in project listed follow's.
+Technologies used in project listed down.
 - HTML 5
 - CSS 3
 - jQuery